If they’re armed with all the research available in today’s information age, why can’t economists agree on where our

 I’ve found that investors often suffer lapses of logic when investing and many of their investment decisions are driven by emotion.

-For example we tend to extrapolate the present in the future.
+For example, we tend to extrapolate the present to the future.

 When things are booming we tend to think the good times will never end and when the market mood is glum, we have difficulty seeing the light at the end of the tunnel.

-Think about it…when the media is full of reports about property prices falling and an impending housing crash, many investors become scared and sit on the sidelines, believing the end of property is nigh and things will never improve, when in reality much of the risk has been removed from the market.
+Think about it…when the media is full of reports about property prices falling and an impending housing crash, many investors become scared and sit on the sidelines, believing the end of the property is nigh and things will never improve when in reality much of the risk has been removed from the market.

 Conversely, when property markets are booming and stories of investors seemingly making large gains overnight abound, people, want to jump on the bandwagon and cash in, often at a time when the market is near its peak.